-Solar power is a safe alternative which can replace current fossil fuels like coal and gas for the generation of electricity that produces air, water, and land pollution.
+Current fossil fuels like coal and gas for the generation of electricity produce air, water, and land pollution.
+Solar power is a safe alternative that can replace fossil fuels.

 Overview